-He's very interested in sci fi, domestic noir thrillers and family dramas.
+He's very interested in sci fi, domestic noir thrillers and comedic crime dramas.

 I am THIS close to staging an intervention.
 I said to her, I said “Joany.
 You cannot call a baby Netflix.”
 But that’s my daughter all over.
 Anything to shock.
 We bought her a swing ball and she just gyrated against it for Quality Street from the boys next door.

 How are you getting on in there, love?
 Have you tried the ruby chiffon yet?
 I do think it’s a far better contrast for your skin tone than that beige.
 You were melting into the paintwork if you don’t mind me saying, even with the gold brocade.
 And as mother of the bride, you don’t want to be a shrinking violet.
 I certainly wouldn’t.

 Not that I’ll get the chance.
 The only thing my Joany’s wedded to is causing a ruckus.
 Anti-Capitalism, anti-racism.
 I swear she only got pregnant cos she thought antenatal involved placards.

 ‘Course, now it’s all Greta Thumbug.
 Not being funny, but she wasn’t fussed about too much plastic in the world when she wanted breast implants.

 I’m hoping motherhood might calm her down but I’m sure she thinks baby’s just another thing to put a slogan on.
 Thank god we talked her back from tattooing the poor little mite.